vinniethecaptain/cse15l-lab-reports/Lab Report 1.md

 ## Remote Connect and Git

 In order to remotely connect to a UCSD computer, start by downloading Git from https://gitforwindows.org/.
 Next, go to your VS Code and hit `Ctrl + \(')` or press "New Terminal" in the drop down menu from the "Terminal" button in the top left.
 Open the command palette using `Ctrl + Shift + P` and type "Select Default Profile" in the command bar.
 After doing so, select "Git Bash" and then press the "+" icon in the top right of the terminal window.
+This is where you can start logging in to access your remote server.
 When you're using the bash terminal, type `ssh cs15lwi23zz@ieng6.ucsd.edu` but make sure to replace the zz with the letters in your course-specific account.
+Finally, enter your account's password and then you're in!

 Once that is completed, you will need to answer a few questions and enter in your password.
 With that, your screen should look like this below.